 The good: we, the people against it

 This provision quickly generated unanimous criticism among data specialists and a strong feeling in the citizens.
-Only the experts who had participated in the drafting of Spanish Electoral System Act´s Art.
-58 bis defended it.
+On the other hand, only the experts who had participated in the drafting of Art.
+58 bis of the Spanish Electoral System Act defended it.

 By not specifying suitable and specific safeguard measures, the legislator had resigned from its responsibility and left citizens’ right to data protection in political parties’ hands.
 Ironically, the wording of an earlier draft of the challenged provision did contain specific measures, which were suppressed form the final version.